jcfitzpatrick12/spectre/.github/pull_request_template.md

 - [ ] I have checked static type hinting with `mypy`
 - [ ] I have added/updated necessary documentation, if required
 - [ ] I have checked for and resolved any merge conflicts
+- [ ] I have performed a self-review of my code

 ## Additional notes
 <!-- Any additional information that reviewers should know -->